Adoption, exposure, and the cost of using AI

 m = occ.merge(ex[["key", "ai_exposure", "wage_nok_monthly"]], on="key", how="inner")

-As of the latest snapshot (2026-06-03), 10,000 open vacancies were collected (of 13,791 open), of which 92 mention AI (0.9%).
+As of the latest snapshot (2026-06-08), 10,000 open vacancies were collected (of 13,146 open).
+Scanning the full ad text, 333 mention AI (3.3%) of the 10,000 ads whose body was retrieved — versus only 84 (0.8%) counting the title and tags alone.
 AI demand is still rare and concentrated — which is exactly what a high-user-cost world looks like.

 Kode

-d = m[m.n_ads >= 15].copy()
+d = m[m.n_eff >= 15].copy()

-x, y, w = d.ai_exposure.values, d.ai_share.values * 100, d.n_ads.values.astype(float)
+x, y, w = d.ai_exposure.values, d.ai_share.values * 100, d.n_eff.values.astype(float)

 W = w / w.sum(); xb, yb = np.average(x, weights=W), np.average(y, weights=W)